 When importing goods from outside of the European Union, including China, you should check the customs tariffs.
 The TARIC system might be of great help in doing so.
-In this article, we explain step by step how to use the TARIC system and what information in addition to the duty rates can be found there.
+In this article, we explain how to use the TARIC system step by step and what information, in addition to the duty rates, can be found there.

 TARIC, which is the Integrated Tariff of the European Communities, is a system operated by the Directorate-General for Taxation and Customs Union.
 It integrates all the legal provisions of the European Union Member States that are related to customs tariffs for industrial and agricultural articles.